 24. The BLOC

-The BLOC is not only an open-air shopping center in Downtown Los Angeles, it also has office spaces, restaurants, a hotel, and the Alamo Drafthouse Cinema.
+The BLOC is not only an open-air shopping center in Downtown Los Angeles.
+It also has offices, restaurants, a hotel, and the Alamo Drafthouse Cinema.
 It stands for “Building, Living, Operating, and Culture.”

 There are plenty of Instagrammable opportunities at The BLOC.

-Alamo Drafhouse at The BLOC is quite possibly one of the nicest movie theaters downtown, great for a date night in LA.
+Alamo Drafhouse at The BLOC is one of the nicest movie theaters downtown, great for a date night in LA.

 Looking for a hotel in Downtown Los Angeles?
 The Sheraton Grand at the BLOC is a fantastic option.
 Click here to check for nightly rates.